jeffrafter/jeffrafter.github.io/content/blog/express-and-aws/index.md

   @types/cors \
   @types/cookie-parser \
   @types/http-errors \
-  @types/jest \
-  @types/aws-serverless-express
 ```

 We'll want to add a few `scripts` to `package.json` to utilize these dependencies.
-The only scripts we need at the moment are `build` which will convert our TypeScript to JavaScript and `test` which will run our tests.
+The only script we need at the moment is `build` which will convert our TypeScript to JavaScript.
+We can remove the placeholder `test` script for now.
 While we're developing our action we'll need access to all of our project's dependencies; but when we release our action we don't want to include the testing, linting and TypeScript dependencies.
 Because of this, the difference between `dependencies` and `devDependencies` is important (as well as `--save` versus `--save-dev`).

 Add the following scripts to `package.json`